Clinical-Genomics/scout/docs/admin-guide/annotations.md

 The [SpliceAI][spliceai] prediction for how a variant affects splicing.
 SpliceAI transcript delta score, defined as max of all transcipt delta scores DS, can be interpreted as a probabilty of splicing being affected for the current transcript.
+[Jaganathan 2019][jaganathan2019] consider thresholds 0.2 (high recall), 0.5 (recommended), and 0.8 (high precision).
-The DS and DP pairs describe probability and relative position scores.
+The DS and DP pairs describe probability and relative position scores, with negative position values being upstream.
 E.g. donor gain DS_DG 0.08 at DP_DG -31, acceptor loss DS_AL 0.58 at DP_AL -2.

 - Key `CSQ` - `SpliceAI_pred_DS_AG`, `SpliceAI_pred_DP_AG`, `SpliceAI_pred_DS_AL`, `SpliceAI_pred_DP_AL`,